DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-2.md

 ##Challenges

-Providers may not be inclined to make it easy to develop interoperability with Local Authority developed applications or third party products.
+Suppliers may not be inclined to make it easy to develop interoperability with Local Authority developed applications or third party products.
 Local authorities may also experience challenges making older systems connect with newer ones.

 [Introduction](/index)